Alec Oxenford

-Alejandro Carlos "Alec" Oxenford is an Argentine entrepreneur.
-He co-founded OLX, and co-founded letgo, a mobile classified ad app in the United States.
+Alejandro Carlos "Alec" Oxenford is an Argentine entrepreneur and diplomat.
+He co-founded OLX, and co-founded letgo, a mobile classified ad app in the United States, and is the Ambassador of Argentina to the United States.

 Personal life

 Raised in Argentina, Oxenford received a BA in Business Administration from the Pontifical Catholic University of Argentina and an MBA from Harvard University.

-Oxenford is an art collector, focusing on Argentinian artists, such as Liliana Porter, Eduardo Navarro, Carlos Huffmann and Martin Legon.
+Oxenford is an art collector, focusing on Argentine artists, such as Liliana Porter, Eduardo Navarro, Carlos Huffmann and Martin Legon.
 His collection includes about 280 pieces.
 In 2013, he became the president of the arteBA Foundation, the nonprofit that organizes the arteBA art fair, a Latin American event.

 Career

 He previously worked for the Boston Consulting Group, and was the CEO of DeRemate.com, an online trading platform in Latin America, which sold to eBay.
 The story of the company is included in the book Six Billion Shoppers: The Companies Winning the E-Commerce Boom by Peter Erisman.
 He also co-founded DineroMail.com.

 A 2014 article in Fortune Magazine characterized him as a "CEO rock star of sorts" in South America, known for his "staunch contrarianism".

 In a 2015 essay in TechCrunch, Oxenford argued that investment in tech companies in emerging markets was dramatically underfunded.
 In a 2014 essay in Recode, he argued that in the emerging world, instead of "mobile first", users were "mobile only" and the companies which failed to build a "fundamentally mobile option" would be displaced by competitors.

 Oxenford received the CNN Internet Leader Award in 2001 and the Entrepreneur Award in 2003.
 He was elected Young Global Leader by the World Economic Forum in 2006.

 Alpha Capital merged with Brazilian software company Semantix in November 2021, giving the combined company an initial valuation of about $1 billion.